【Obihiro】Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

 Ainu Home Cooking Ponchise

-New Lunch Service Started After the Relocation
+New Lunch Service Launched After Relocation

 Ainu Home Cooking Ponchise